lutzer/interpart/modules/voice_interface/README.md

 * install pyaudio: `sudo apt-get install python-pyaudio`
 * python3 installed

-## Setup

-* create virtual envronment: `python3 -m venv .venv`
-* load virtualenvironment: `source .venv/bin/activate`
-* install dependencies: `pip install -r requirements.txt`
-    * if there is a problem installing pyaudio install it with: `pip install --global-option='build_ext' --global-option='-I/usr/local/include' --global-option='-L/usr/local/lib' pyaudio`
-* edit config.py and adjust the serial port to to the right one for the arduino (list serial ports with `ls /dev'tty.*`)

 ### Setup locale on raspberry pi

 * add these 3 lines to ~/.bashrc: